04 February 2013

 Instead, when you are about to embark on something, realize that it will get hard, and make a plan very early, even before you start, about when you will quit.
 Decide what circumstances seem so bad to you, as you look forward, that you think you should not continue.

 This does a couple of things.
 Not only does it help you avoid the “heat of the moment” snap walkout I mentioned above, it helps you avoid the Concorde fallacy (too much invested to quit).
 It can help you distinguish between “the dip” (expected hardship) and the cul-de-sac (dead end, made classy by giving it a French name).

 This is hard advice, but probably good advice.
 This may something that students and academics should have at every stage of their career.
-I think “I’m out of science once and for all” was “employment.”
+I think my “I’m out of science once and for all” criterion was “employment.”
 If I couldn’t find a post-doc, I'll do something else.
 But in retrospect, maybe that was the wrong bar.
 There have been moments since in my current job where I’ve held my head in my hands, saying, “I want to leave.”
 But...
 I also have moments where I’m glad I’m here instead of someone else.